-I hear it used by the media, I'm going to embed my foot in the TV!"
+"The next time I hear it used by the media, I'm going to embed my foot in the TV!"
 Ellen Brown, San Diego.

 SMOKING GUN - Another one that came to us from Iraq, but is widely used elsewhere.
 "Let's give the 21-gun salute to this overused analogy,"

 Andrew Pagano, Montgomery Village, Maryland.

 "Remember the television show 'Gun smoke'?
 Now THERE were smoking guns!"
 Scot Moss, Madison, Wisconsin.
 "What's wrong with 'hard evidence'?"
 Kevin O'Sheehan, Bangkok, Thailand.

 SHOCK AND AWE - Still another from Iraq.
 "I'm just waiting on 'Shock and Awe Laundry Soap' or maybe 'Shock and Awe Pool Cleaner,'" says Joe Reynolds of Conroe, Texas.

 CAPTURED ALIVE - "The news keeps stating that Saddam Hussein was 'captured alive.'
 Well, what other way are you going to be captured?
 Maybe 'found dead' or 'discovered dead' never 'captured dead.'"
 Bill Lodholz, Davis, California.

 SHOTS RANG OUT - "I'm tired of hearing this phrase on the news.
 Shots don't 'ring' unless you are standing too close to the muzzle, and in that case you don't need the reporter telling you about it."
 Michael Kinney, Rockville, Maryland.